Hemkesh/leetcode/README.md

 # leetcode

-This is my repo in which I upload my solutions to leetcode challenges.
+This is my personal git repo in which I upload my solutions to leetcode challenges.

-All solutions are in python3

-Each question is named by its number

-The question contains the link on top with the best submission time
+Each question contains the link on top with the best submission time

+I try to do all questions in the best possible time complexity, but they all might not be the most optimal solutions